Desert Survival Home Design

 Screenshot_20240616-184153_Chrome[1].jpg

 In my architectural design, all structures will be constructed using concrete for durability.
 The exterior walls will be reinforced to endure strong winds, and concrete's high thermal heat capacity will provide excellent insulation.
-To establish a stable foundation on loose sand, concrete plates twice the length of the buildings will be embedded, ensuring enhanced support through the force of friction between the sand and the plates, a method also seen in the construction of the Burj Khalifa.
+To establish a stable foundation on loose sand, Steel and Concrete plates twice the length of the buildings will be embedded, ensuring enhanced support through the force of friction between the sand and the plates, a method also seen in the construction of the Burj Khalifa.

 The house will feature heat-reflective tiles to regulate temperature, solar panels for energy generation, and a rainwater harvesting system stored in an underground tank.
 Wooden furniture will be used for its heat insulation properties, along with air conditioners for cooling and heating, and a fireplace for warmth.